learn-co-curriculum/swift-protocolType-lab/README.md

 > If you cannot do great things, do small things in a great way. -[Napoleon Hill](https://en.wikipedia.org/wiki/Napoleon_Hill)

+## Overview

+In this lesson. we'll work with procols and delegates.

 ## Learning Objectives

-* Utilize protocols as:
-	* a parameter type or return type in a function or initializer
-	* the type of a constant, variable, or property
-	* the type of items in an array, dictionary, or other container
+* List and explain the various places where you can utilize protocols
-* Understand the delegation pattern
+* Explain the delegation pattern
-* Create protocols / delegates amongst classes and structs
+* Create protocols and delegates amongst classes and structs

 ## Protocols